top of page

 Photo: S. Panteluk.

 Not technically fruits, because clubmosses are spore-bearing plants (belonging to the group known as Ferns and Fern Allies), these cone spikes seem to have released their spores.
-Immature “cones” are in the background.
+Immature “cones” (yellow) are in the background.

 Bunchberry (Cornus canadensis), Whitemud Park South, 2024-09-02.
 Photo: M. Parseyan.